a-savo/ballotReader/ballotReader/README.md

 15 Belleville 3-1 - Election Day Registration   323
 ```

-`read_clarity_results()` downloads and unzips a variety of summary and detailed reports from election websites that use Scytl's Clarity Elections platform. `read_clarity_results()` can also open and tidy extremely detailed precint-level reports using the `detail.xls` reports provided by Clarity Elections websites, creating a list of dataframes containing the data from each worksheet in the detailed report.
+`read_clarity_results()` is ballotReader's most powerful function, designed to download and process election reports from local election websites that use Scytl's Clarity Elections platform. `read_clarity_results()` downloads and unzips summary `.csv` reports and detailed `.xls`, `.xml`, and `.txt` reports from Clarity Elections websites, and can also import and tidy detailed precinct-level election results, creating a list of data.frames containing data from each worksheet in the `detail.xls` report.

+`read_clarity_results()` contains six important arguments:
+* `file` should be a link to either the website's home page (if Web01) or a direct link to the desired `.zip` file (if Web02).
+See below for the difference between Web01 and Web02.
+* `destfile` is the directory where the `.zip` file will be downloaded and unzipped.
+If you are also going to import and tidy the `detail.xls` report, do not set `destfile` outside of the current working directory.
+* `Web01` is FALSE by default.
+Set `Web01` to TRUE for election sites that use the Web01 format.
+* `report` should only have a value if `Web01` is TRUE.
+Pick from "csv", "xls", "xml", or "txt".
+* `tidy_detail` is FALSE by default.
+Set `tidy_detail` to TRUE in order to import and tidy precinct-level election results from the `detail.xls` report.
+Be aware that this part of the function can take a *long* time to run for large reports with many elections.
+* `page_range` should only have a value if `tidy_detail` is TRUE.
+Set `page_range` to a numeric vector from 3 to n (i.e. `c(3:n)`) to only import and tidy a subset of the `detail.xls` report.
+Users may want to run `read_clarity_results()` with `tidy_detail` set to FALSE at first in order to determine how many pages to import.

+Clarity Elections websites generally come in one of two formats, Web01 and Web02.
+The site format is included in the URL and can also be determined by the site's formatting (see ).

 ```R
 Example, with pictures to illustrate Clarity Elections platform